jonathondilworth/laravel_from_scratch_5.7/README.md

 *Had a quick look through the source code, did a search for response.php, there is a base response, then a HttpResponse that extends the base.
 A high level response implements a trait that allows for ->with(), something like that..
 I'll get back to this..*

+### Lesson 6: Controllers

+This one is fairly straight forward.
+To generate a controller:

+    php artisan make:controller ExampleController

+Generates some boilerplate for a controller.
+Then in the routes file you can do something like this:

+    Route::get('/', 'ExampleController@home');
+    Route::get('/about', 'ExampleController@about');
+    Route::get('/contact', 'ExampleController@contact');

+This assumes that the `ExampleController` contains the following methods:

+* home (public)
+* about (public)
+* contact (public)

+The logic that renders the view that was originally contained within the routes file (web.php) can be migrated to these controller actions and the same behaviour can be achieved.
+It's just nicer using a controller as one decouples the responsibility for the logic associated with rendering a view from the routes file and moves it to a controller, which is more appropriate.